-That spotlight is now focused on data centres, especially as the proliferation of cloud computing surges on as the world continues to work and learn remotely in response to the COVID-19 pandemic.
+That spotlight is now focused on data centers, especially as the proliferation of cloud computing surges on as the world continues to work and learn remotely in response to the COVID-19 pandemic.

-The number of large-scale data centres is increasing by 14% each year, and public cloud spend will rise by 17% between 2019-2020.
+The number of large-scale data centers is increasing by 14% each year, and public cloud spend will rise by 17% between 2019-2020.
 This double-digit growth comes with a price.
-Global data centre electricity consumption is nearly equivalent to the annual consumption of the country of Spain.
+Global data center electricity consumption is nearly equivalent to the annual consumption of the country of Spain.

 Of course, this all depends on the company moving to the cloud, and not all migration approaches are created equal when it comes to sustainability.
 Organisations must focus on three things to access the benefits of sustainable cloud.1: Selecting with purpose